-At a glance, it may seem like just another celebrity extravagance.
-But such an insurance policy makes perfect sense to the people who can afford to buy it.
+Insuring a specific body part seems like something celebrities do to get into the news.
+But this type of policy makes sense to the people who can afford to buy it.

-That said, celebs are not the only individuals who seek out this type of insurance.
-Some business owners will look to a specialty insurance provider for a policy designed to help keep the business open if their ability to run it is compromised due to a damaged body part or function.
-For example, a chef or wine expert who loses the ability to taste or smell could easily lose his or her business and livelihood if those senses were compromised.
+Business owners look to body part insurance policies to help keep the business open if their ability to do so is compromised due to a damaged body part or function.
+A chef or wine expert who loses the ability to taste or smell could easily lose their business and livelihood if those senses were compromised.